Member Organizations

 Regulation of Accountancy Profession

-To obtain a qualification of an auditor, candidates must have a university degree; pass corresponding qualification examinations; and satisfy the practical experience requirement of a minimum of three years.
-To provide auditing services, qualified professionals must be members of an accredited public organization (APO) and be included in its register.
+To qualify as an auditor, individuals are required to obtain a university degree, successfully pass professional qualification examinations, and complete a minimum of three years of practical experience.
+To provide audit services, qualified auditors must be members of an accredited public organization and be included in its register.

-To obtain a qualification of an expert accountant, candidates must have a university degree; pass corresponding qualification examinations; and satisfy the practical experience requirement.
-Qualification of an expert accountants is required to provide certain services such as chief accountants of PIEs, large, and medium enterprises.
-The Central Bank of Armenia establishes additional requirements for chief accountants of institutions it oversees.
-Qualified expert accountants must be members of an APO and be included in the register to provide services.
+To qualify as an expert accountant, individuals are required to obtain a university degree, pass professional qualification examinations, and complete relevant practical experience.
+The qualification of expert accountant is required to perform certain functions, including serving as a chief accountant of public interest organizations and large and medium-sized entities.
+The Central Bank of Armenia establishes additional requirements for chief accountants of financial institutions under its supervision.
+Qualified expert accountants must be members of an accredited public organization and be included in its register.

-Regulation of auditors and expert accountants is entrusted to APOs under the oversight of the Public Oversight Board (POB).
-Accreditation criteria for an APO include (i) having at least 100 individual members and at least 10 firms; (ii) application of international standards applicable to conduct of audit; and (iii) administering a certification scheme that is in line with the International Educational Standards.
-As of 2020, only the Chamber of Auditors and Expert Accountants of Armenia (CAA) has been accredited by the Ministry of Finance as an APO.
-Over the next few years, CAA is required to bring its practices in full compliance with the accreditation criteria.
+Regulation of auditors and expert accountants is carried out through accredited public organizations under the oversight of the Public Oversight Board.
+Accreditation criteria for an accredited public organization include maintaining a minimum number of members and audit firms, applying international standards in the conduct of audit activity, and administering a certification and education system aligned with International Education Standards.
+As of the time of assessment, the Chamber of Auditors and Expert Accountants of Armenia is the only organization accredited by the Ministry of Finance.

 -